 Tane Chatfield was found unconscious in his cell at Tamworth Correctional Centre just after 9am on September 20.
 Two days later, he died in hospital.
 The Corrective Services investigation unit announced that the death of the 22-year-old father-of-one was “not being treated as suspicious.”

 But many in the community are treating Mr Chatfield’s death as very suspicious.

 The parents of the young man have said from the beginning it was murder.
 His mother has stated the only thing that NSW Corrective Services told her was that her son was found hanging in his cell.
 But his family assert he was anything but suicidal.

-The Gumbaynggirr and Gomeroi man had been detained in prison on remand for almost two years for an alleged armed robbery.
+The Gomeroi and Wakka Wakka man had been detained in prison on remand for almost two years for an alleged armed robbery.
 His trial had finally come up and he was feeling confident about being found not guilty.

 On the night prior to being found unresponsive in his cell, Mr Chatfield suffered a seizure and was taken to hospital.
 He was returned to his cell the next morning at 8am, an hour before a cleaner found him in a state of unconsciousness.

 “Something very wrong has happened here,” Ken Canning, chair of the Indigenous Social Justice Association, said.
 He added that he was greatly disturbed that it was announced there were “no suspicious circumstances” only hours after the young man died.

 The Murri activist outlined that Mr Chatfield’s family believe he was murdered, as “inmates who were close to the family, and others in the vicinity at the time, heard him being bashed.”
 And these accounts were “relayed to the family.”